dengking/programming-language/docs/C-family/C++/Guide/Memory-model/Atomic-operations-library/Memory-ordering/std-memory_order/index.md

 `std::memory_order` specifies how memory accesses, including regular, non-atomic memory accesses, are to be ordered around an atomic operation.
-Absent any constraints on a **multi-core system**, when multiple threads simultaneously read and write to several variables, **one thread can observe the values change in an order different from the order another thread wrote them**.
+Absent any constraints on a **multi-core system**, when multiple threads simultaneously read and write to several variables, **one thread can observe the values change in an order different from the order another thread wrote them.
 Indeed, the apparent order of changes can even differ among multiple reader threads.
-Some similar effects can occur even on uniprocessor systems due to compiler transformations allowed by the memory model.
+Some similar effects can occur even on uniprocessor systems due to compiler transformations allowed by the memory model**.

 > NOTE:
 >